nandan-desai-extras/windows-driver-dev/environment-setup.md

 -   Download Visual Studio on the Development VM, and install “Desktop Development with C++” module and also select Windows 11 SDK.
 Wait for around 20-30 mins for it to download and install.

--   Next, the same Development VM, download and install Windows Driver Kit (WDK).
+-   Next, on the same Development VM, download and install Windows Driver Kit (WDK).
 It will also install the Visual Studio extension for Driver development.
 [Download the Windows Driver Kit (WDK) - Windows drivers | Microsoft Learn](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk#download-icon-step-3-install-wdk)

--   After that’s done, copy the kdnet.exe and VerifiedNICList.xml (usually found in `C:\Program Files (x86)\Windows Kits\10\Debuggers\x64`) from Development VM to the Test VM (create a Shared Folder between the two VMs and the Host PC to make it easy to move files).
+-   After that’s done, copy the `kdnet.exe` and `VerifiedNICList.xml` (usually found in `C:\Program Files (x86)\Windows Kits\10\Debuggers\x64`) from Development VM to the Test VM (create a Shared Folder between the two VMs and the Host PC to make it easy to move files).

 -   On the Test VM, create C:\KDNET folder and move these two files in there.
 Then execute `kdnet.exe <development vm ip> <port of your choice>`